mandrasch/sveltekit-wp-bs5/README.md

 # sveltekit-wp-bs5

-Experimental project, connecting a SvelteKit-frontend (made with bootstrap5) to a WordPress backend via WPGraphQL-plugin.
+Experimental learning project, connecting a SvelteKit-frontend (made with bootstrap5) to a WordPress backend via WPGraphQL-plugin.
 This is called a 'headless WordPress'-setup.
+It's work in progress.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/mandrasch/sveltekit-wp-bootstrap5)

 Note for Gitpod: _You must create `.env.local` (see `.env.local.example`) in order to connect a WordPress instance with WPGraphQL-plugin._

+Currently I use `@sveltejs/adapter-static`, but I also want to test (sustainable) node hosting with `@sveltejs/adapter-node` on providers like render.com in future.

+Big thanks to [Kellen Mace -
+Gutenberg in Headless WordPress: Render Blocks as HTML](https://www.youtube.com/watch?v=Naz0Fv_VVQk)

 ## TODOs